Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Addition and inversion gadgets work.} We will show in Section~\ref{sec:addition} and Section~\ref{sec:All-inversion} that the addition and inversion gadgets actually enforce addition and inversion constraints as they are supposed to.
-This entails showing that the gadgets implement the addition or inversion operations in a geometric sense and also that the variable pieces of the gadgets are correctly connected to the cycles in the respective dependency graphs.
+We will show in \Cref{sec:addition} and \Cref{sec:Curved} that the adders and curvers actually enforce addition and curved constraints as they are supposed to.
+This entails showing that the gadgets implement the addition constrainst or various convexly or concavely curved constraints in a geometric sense and also that the variable pieces of the gadgets are correctly connected to the cycles in the respective dependency graphs.
 In particular, we will show the following two lemmas.